North Korea detains third American citizen: officials

-PYONGYANG, North Korea — A U.S. citizen aged in his 50s has been detained in North Korea according to Swedish officials and local media.
+PYONGYANG, North Korea — A U.S. citizen in his 50s has been detained in North Korea, officials and local media said Sunday.

-The Associated Press reported that Tony Kim, who also goes by his Korean name Kim Sang-duk, was detained on Saturday, according to Park Chan-mo, the chancellor of the Pyongyang University of Science and Technology.
+Pyongyang University of Science Technology confirmed to NBC News that Kim Sang-duk, who also goes by Tony, was detained by North Korean authorities on Saturday at Pyongyang Airport as he was preparing to leave the country.

-Park said Kim taught accounting at the university for about a month.
-He said Kim was detained by officials as he was trying to leave the country from Pyongyang's international airport
+Kim taught accounting, The Associated Press reported, and he'd been in the country for several weeks, the university said in a statement

 An official at South Korea's National Intelligence Service said it was not aware of the reported arrest.